American Hunger Heroes: Norman Borlaug

 American biologist and humanitarian Norman Borlaug is often called “The Father of the Green Revolution” for his groundbreaking discoveries in high-yield agriculture.

-Thanks in part to his dedication and expertise, the world’s grain output grew by more than 150 percent from 1950 to 1992.
-Before Borlaug, who died in 2009, staple crops like wheat grew sparsely, often perished to disease and required harvesting by hand in countries like Pakistan, India and Mexico.
+Thanks in part to his innovations and expertise, the world’s grain supply grew more than 150 percent from 1950 to 1992.
+Before Borlaug, staple crops like wheat grew sparsely, often perished to disease and required harvesting by hand in countries like Pakistan, India and Mexico.

 Borlaug once said the biggest obstacle to his work was the “constant pessimism and scare-mongering” of skeptics who argued that mass starvation was inevitable; that hundreds of millions would die in Africa and Asia and there was nothing humanity could do about it.

 As Borlaug once said, “We can’t build world peace on empty stomachs and human misery.”